-The comparator possesses its own interrupt function.
-When the comparator output bit changes state, its relevant interrupt flag will be set, and if the corresponding interrupt enable bit is set, then a jump to its relevant interrupt vector will be executed.
+The comparator interrupt is contained within the Multi-function interrupt.
+When the comparator output bit changes state, its relevant interrupt flag will be set, and if the corresponding interrupt enable bit and the Multi-function interrupt enable bit are set, then a jump to its relevant interrupt vector will be executed.
 Note that it is the changing state of the CMPnO bit and not the output pin which generates an interrupt.
 If the microcontroller is in the SLEEP or IDLE Mode and the Comparator is enabled, then if the external input lines cause the Comparator output to change state, the resulting generated interrupt flag will also generate a wake-up.
 If it is required to disable a wake-up from occurring, then the interrupt flag should be first set high before entering the SLEEP or IDLE Mode.